payamgerami/identify-fraud-from-enron-email/README.md

 * F1: 0.25120
 * Best Parameters: {'min_samples_split': 10, 'max_depth': 2}

-The goal is to set the parameters to optimal values so that it gives the best performance in terms of accuracy, precision and recall.
-Setting those parameters wronge could result in overfitting.
+ In other words, it is important to tune the algorithm parameters because setting those parameters wronge could result in overfitting or underfitting, poor performance (accuracy, percision and recalls) and slow running algorithms .
 Se we should perform parameter tuning to control how much detail the model learns once we train it.

 __5.__ What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric item: “validation strategy”]